What is disseminated

 Disseminated intravascular coagulation (DIC) is a rare, life-threatening condition.
 In the early stages of the condition, DIC causes your blood to clot excessively.
-This can cause blood clots that reduce blood flow and can block blood from reaching bodily organs.
-As the condition progresses, the platelets and clotting factors in your blood are used up, and you will begin to experience excessive bleeding.
+As a result, blood clots may reduce blood flow and block blood from reaching bodily organs.
+As the condition progresses, platelets and clotting factors, the substances in your blood responsible for forming clots, are used up.
+When this happens, you will begin to experience excessive bleeding.

 DIC is a serious condition that can lead to death.
-If you have bleeding that won’t stop, go to the emergency room, or call 911 for prompt medical treatment.
+If you have bleeding that won’t stop, go to an emergency room or call 911 for prompt medical treatment.

 Bleeding, sometimes from multiple locations on the body, is one of the more common symptoms of DIC.
-Bleeding from the mucosal tissue (in the mouth and nose), and bleeding from other external areas may occur.
+Bleeding from the mucosal tissue (in the mouth and nose) and other external areas may occur.
 In addition, DIC may cause internal bleeding.